Westfields Hospital and Clinic Programs for Change

 Westfields Hospital and Clinic Programs for Change - New Richmond, WI

-Westfields Hospital And Clinic Programs For Change is a substance and mental health treatment facility located at 535 Hospital Road in the 54017 zip code in New Richmond, WI.
+Westfields Hospital And Clinic Programs For Change is a mental health and substance abuse treatment facility located at 535 Hospital Road in the 54017 zip code in New Richmond, WI.
 It is operated by a private non-profit organization.
-Westfields Hospital And Clinic Programs For Change provides relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Westfields Hospital And Clinic Programs For Change include substance use counseling approach, 12 step rehabilitation and relapse prevention.
-Westfields Hospital And Clinic Programs For Change provides regular outpatient treatment and outpatient services.
-It also provides residential substance use treatment.
+Westfields Hospital And Clinic Programs For Change provides administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Westfields Hospital And Clinic Programs For Change include rational emotive behavioral therapy, motivational interviewing and counseling for substance abuse.
+Westfields Hospital And Clinic Programs For Change provides regular outpatient treatment and outpatient rehabilitation.
+It also provides residential treatment for substance use.

 Address: 535 Hospital Road, New Richmond, WI 54017